-I’ve always sensed there to be something particularly special about the Adrian Belew composition, “1967” — the closing track from his classic 1989 album, Mr. Music Head:
+I’ve always felt there to be something particularly special about the Adrian Belew composition, “1967” — the closing track on 1989’s classic album, Mr. Music Head:

 In recent years, with my growing awareness around the legend of 1967 as a peak year for pop music, I began to suspect 1967’s magical aura to be the reason behind the song’s title, a year that is otherwise not named or even hinted at in the lyrics whatsoever.
 Belew was kind enough to respond to my query about the the writing of this composition and revealed that the title “comes from my belief that particular year was the golden year of creativity in rock music.”
 It’s true!